-This version of the 2015-2016 University Catalog was revised on April 15, 2016 to reflect the additions and modifications of newly approved degree programs.
-In addition, the academic calendars for undergraduate and graduate programs were removed and are now available on the JCSU website.
+This version of the 2016-2017 University Catalog was revised on December 14, 2016 to reflect the additions and modifications of new and current policies and current degree programs.
+All modifications may be found in the amended section of this catalog.